5 Essential Marketing Automations for Nonprofits

 • Demonstrate Impact: Donors want to know that their money is being used effectively and that there is a high ROI from their contribution.
 Make the mission part and parcel of the donor experience during this automation.
 Link gift stories to how philanthropy supports the mission of your organization.
 Be explicit about this: “Our mission is X, and your gift of Y helped us fulfill our mission by doing Z.”

-Many organizations are implementing year round peer-to-peer fundraising options on their websites, allowing supporters to use their birthdays or any other life events for that matter – as the perfect occasion to support your cause.
-And because your donor base will no doubt be celebrating birthdays and other life events all year round, you can create a consistent revenue stream, just from this one campaign initiative.
+Many organizations are implementing year round peer to peer fundraising options on their websites, allowing supporters to use their birthdays or any other life events for that matter — as the perfect occasion to support your cause.

 Best Practices